Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 If the brown mold is killed off, characters can dig through the moldy crust to find the bones of Baron Driif lying atop a marble slab.

 Treasure.
 Hidden under the brown mold next to the baron's bones is a luck blade with one wish remaining.
 If a creature uses the wish to try to escape from Barovia, the spell fails.
-If a creature uses the sword to wish for Strahd's destruction, the wish doesn't destroy Strahd but rather teleports him to within 5 feet of the sword.
+If a creature uses the sword to wish for [[Strahd]]'s destruction, the wish doesn't destroy [[Strahd]] but rather teleports him to within 5 feet of the sword.

 CRYPT 30